Manual Installation

 directory.
 You will need to create a directory to serve as the

-directory (which will be referred to in these
+AppData directory (which will be referred to in these

-).
+instructions as SRM_APPDATA).
 Make sure that the user running

-Tomcat has read-and-write privileges to SRM_APPDATA
+Tomcat has read-and-write privileges to SRM_APPDATA.

-Move both codedx.props
+Move both codedx.props and logback.xml into

 The user that Tomcat will be running as will need to have full access to the appdata folder.
 Since sensitive data may be stored here as well, it is recommended that access to this folder be restricted via disk permissions as well as access restrictions to the machine SRM will be running on.